Looking for the most comprehensive list of national parks in the movies?

 He was a star lacrosse player before moving to Hollywood to work as a stuntman.
 Silverheels, too, received a star on the Hollywood Walk of Fame in 1979.

-John Wayne Country
+welcome to John Wayne Country

 If you’ve never been to Monument Valley then it’s definitely worth the trip.
 Go there and you will find sandstone masterpieces towering at heights up to 1,000 feet.
 There are scenic clouds casting shadows which roam the desert floor.
 The scenery is simply breathtaking.